What is Program Increment Planning (PI Planning)?

 3. Other Collaboration Tools

 Microsoft Teams and Zoom handle video conferencing needs with breakout room capabilities.
-Mural and Lucid spark offer alternative digital whiteboard options.
+Mural and Lucid Spark offer alternative digital whiteboard options.
 Google Workspace or Microsoft 365 enables collaborative documentation.
 Slack or Teams provides persistent chat for ongoing coordination.
 The key lies in selecting tools that integrate smoothly rather than creating information silos.

 Benefits of PI Planning in Agile